tildeclub/site/wiki/source/faq.md

 Looking to join?
 We can\'t wait to meet you!
 --------------------------------------------

-Sign-ups will be re-launching on September 20th, 2019.
-Can't wait to meet you all!
+Sign-ups have re-launched as of September 20th, 2019.
+Sign up on our main page [https://tilde.club/signup](https://tilde.club/signup)!

 [Several alternate sites have sprouted up](http://tilde.club/%7Epfhawkins/othertildes.html)